garciadavid2000/advanced-web-dev-2025-fall/README.md

 ## Project Structure

 This project follows a Monolithic MVC architecture.
-The **Next.js** frontend does not compute any authentication and busines logic, that is all handled on the **Flask** backend.
+The **Next.js** frontend does not compute any authentication or busines logic, that is all handled on the **Flask** backend.

-Further to this the backend is split into four main sections.
+Further to this, the backend is split into four main sections.

 - Controllers
     - Contains the main endpoints split by auth, task, and user